Betty Jane Long

-Betty Jane Long (born May 8, 1928) is an American politician and attorney who served in the Mississippi House of Representatives from 1956 to 1984.
+Betty Jane Long (May 8, 1928 – June 29, 2023) was an American politician and attorney who served in the Mississippi House of Representatives from 1956 to 1984.
 A member of the Democratic Party, she was one of few women legislators in Mississippi during her time in the House.
 She chaired several committees and subcommittees, including a subcommittee on the Equal Rights Amendment, which she opposed.
 After her retirement from the House, Long was appointed to a committee that drafted a proposal for a new Constitution of Mississippi.

 Early life and education

 Long was born on May 8, 1928, in Electric Mills, Mississippi, and moved to Meridian with her family when she was eight years old.
 She earned the Bachelor of Science degree from Millsaps College, the Master of Science degree from the University of Alabama, and the Bachelor of Laws degree from the University of Mississippi School of Law.
 She was admitted to the Mississippi Bar in August 1953, the only woman among the 16 new members.